Daniel Day-Lewis: 1980s

-Day-Lewis played Hamlet in Richard Eyre's 1989 production of Hamlet at the National Theatre, London (pictured), his final appearance on the stage.
+Day-Lewis played Hamlet in Richard Eyre's 1989 production of Hamlet at London's National Theatre (pictured), his final appearance on the stage.

 Day-Lewis returned to the stage in 1989 to work with Richard Eyre, as the title character in Hamlet at the National Theatre, London, but during a performance collapsed during the scene where the ghost of Hamlet's father appears before him.
 He began sobbing uncontrollably, and refused to go back on stage; he was replaced by Jeremy Northam, who gave a triumphant performance.
 Ian Charleson formally replaced Day-Lewis for the rest of the run.
 Earlier in the run, Day-Lewis had talked of the "demons" in the role, and for weeks he threw himself passionately into the part.
 Although the incident was officially attributed to exhaustion, Day-Lewis said he had seen the ghost of his own father.
 He later explained that this was more of a metaphor than a hallucination.
 "To some extent I probably saw my father's ghost every night, because of course if you're working in a play like Hamlet, you explore everything through your own experience."
 He has not appeared on stage since.
 The media attention following his breakdown on-stage contributed to his decision to eventually move from England to Ireland in the mid-1990s, to regain a sense of privacy amidst his increasing fame.